mirbasit01/your_drc/README.md

 **TypeScript errors with SchemaTypeDefinition**
 - Solution: Import without `type` keyword: `import { SchemaTypeDefinition } from "sanity"`

+**React 19 compatibility issues**
+- Ensure all dependencies support React 19
+- Check for deprecated React features and update accordingly

+**Tailwind CSS 4 configuration**
+- Use the new CSS-first configuration approach
+- Update class names if migrating from v3

+**NextAuth.js Beta issues**
+- Check the latest NextAuth.js 5.0 beta documentation
+- Ensure proper configuration for the beta version

 **Studio not loading**
 - Check environment variables are set correctly
 - Ensure Sanity project ID and dataset are valid